pdrummond/pauldrummond-site/quotes/quote_0005.md

 cite: Orson Welles
 ---

-The enemy of art is the absence of limitations
+The enemy of art is the absence of limitations.